mggg-states/IN-shapefiles/README.md

 ## Processing
 This shapefile required minimal processing.
-No digitizing, merging, or splitting was required to process.
+No digitizing, merging, or splitting of precincts was required.
 Demographic data were aggregated from the block level using MGGG’s geospatial toolkit.

 ## Metadata
 * `STATE`: State